 As always, the best strategy for training is to set your dog up to succeed and to not condition in a problem that will have to be rectified later on in the training.

-If you should lose a whistle then buying one normally means setting the new whistle to the dog, which takes about ten days.
-Not with Acme.
+If you should lose a normal whistle, then buying a replacement means setting the new whistle to the dog again, which takes about ten days.

 Start with the dog’s food.
 Get someone to hold the dog or instil the sit stay 10 or 12 feet away.
 Blow your normal recall and get the helper to release the dog.
 Extend this by putting the dog in another room and repeating the process..

 Make sure you have the whistle with you at all times and whistle, reward, and treat until the dog is really happy to come back to you.

 Another great way of setting the whistle is once again buy two whistles.
 Position your dog in the middle of two people, close enough to touch,.